Protect that control panel from greasy fingers! Also adds a nice 'sheen' to the overal look.

 All the GPIOs are brought out to a standard screw terminal (5mm pitch) and are labled again at the screw terminal of their GPIO# (not pinout number of the header).
 This shield also has 3 extra GNDs for convenience (in the form of 0.1" headers or solderable holes.

 The IDE cable pictured is not included.
-I reccomend going to a goodwill or anywhere that has old computer junk and getting a 40pin IDE cable.
+I reccomend going to a goodwill or anywhere that has old computer junk and getting an IDC cable.
 Pro Tip: Ohm out the cable and make sure it's still functional and a one-to-one pinout before connecting.
 I made this assumption without checking and killed a RPi :(

-You can use the extra long stacking header I sell and put this on top of the RPi in a "true" shield configuration, but I admit it looks weird.
+You can use the extra long stacking header on top of the RPi in a "true" shield configuration, but I admit it looks weird.
 The Raspberry Pi is not included.

 Already have a monitor and cabinet?
 Need the rest of the guts?
 This Starter Kit contains all the basic parts needed to get started (or finish) your own mini arcade design.
 As a result from popular